plabayo/rama/rama-js/engine/starling/README.md

 the WIT interface does not need to change when a new function, value, namespace, or host-object member is registered.

-## Scope of the proof
+## Runtime contract

-The `starling_spike` integration test verifies persistent evaluation, values, host functions, namespaces, mutable host objects, getters, setters, methods, and receiver validation.
-It also verifies three containment properties:
+The Rust integration tests verify persistent evaluation, values, host functions, namespaces, mutable host objects, getters, setters, methods, and receiver validation.
+They also verify three containment properties:

-- Wasmtime fuel interrupts a non-terminating script.
+- Wasmtime fuel interrupts a non-terminating script;
-- a Wasmtime store memory limit rejects excessive guest memory growth;
+- the Wasmtime store memory limit rejects excessive guest memory growth;
 - parsing 100,000-level parenthesis, binary, unary, and member chains cannot overflow the host process's native stack.

-This feature is an architecture proof, not a second production backend.
-It is not selected by the public runtime API.
-A production migration still needs to move the boundary and host state into `src`, apply fuel, epoch deadlines, and memory limits to every store, and run the existing runtime behavior suite against the new backend.
+The component imports only the generic Rama host-call interface declared in `engine.wit`.
+Rust applies fuel, epoch deadlines, a Wasm stack limit, and a store memory limit around the component; no engine type crosses the private `rama-js::engine` boundary.

+Desktop, server, and Android targets use Wasmtime's Winch compiler. iOS uses the Pulley interpreter so the crate does not depend on runtime executable-memory permission there; this is slower but keeps the same component and Rust API.